jaredly/j3/Roadmap.md

     - yeah thinking not just normal web selection. might as well take full control.
 - [ ] btw I should definitely support multi-select. bc that would be very cool, right?
-- [ ] BUG: space in an inside should create two blanks
+- [x] BUG: space in an inside should create two blanks
-- [ ] backspace after two blanks should delete both
+- [x] backspace after two blanks should delete both~ ( ) -> ()
+- [ ] QUESTION: Should I think about "unwrapping" a string? seems a little more weird.
+But like, kinda why not? yeah, why not.
+  Ok, so I'll only unwrap if it's a valid term.
+Why not.
+- [ ] anyway, let's do splatting of listlikes next? it's for fun
+  - is there some way to indicate that a listlike is splattable?
+    - well, for string-expr's we should just not show the litte dealios and not allow selecting the outsideeeee

 # ByHand